DAGWorks-Inc/hamilton/README.md

 ![hello_world_image](hello_world_image.png)

 Congratulations - you just created your Hamilton dataflow that created a dataframe!

+# Discord Community
+We have a small but active community on [discord](https://discord.gg/wCqxqBqn73).
+Come join us!

 # License
 Hamilton is released under the [BSD 3-Clause Clear License](LICENSE).
 If you need to get in touch about something,